-Yes we live in Austria, but Italy is so close that sometimes we can actually smell the Italian oregano in the wind.
-Ligita, our chef at MoaAlm reflects on Italian cooking in the Austrian Alps.
+Yes we live in Austria within the Alps of East Tirol, but Italy and the Dolomites, is so close that sometimes we can actually smell the Italian oregano in the wind.
+We love cooking vegan variations of Austrian specialities, like mushroom schnitzel, but Ligita, our plant based chef at MoaAlm reflects on cooking Italian recipes in the Austrian Alps.

 “I have been fascinated by Italy for many years now.
 The first time I visited the country, I was 16 years old and I fell in love straight away.
 The passionate culture, beautiful architecture, mesmerizing language, beautiful men and women, all are highlights of the Italian culture.
 But for me, the first reason for my instant love was the food"

 Italian food is probably one of the most famous cuisines in the world.
 No matter where you are, Austria, Lithuania, Cambodia or USA, Italian restaurants can be found on most street corners.
 The simplicity of fresh ingredients and some old techniques make the food incredibly delicious.
 Yes, it’s full of gluten and perhaps not entirely vegan friendly.
 That is why here at MoaAlm I try to recreate some of the traditional Italian recipes and make them plant based.

 One of my favourite Italian dishes, and inevitably, one of the hardest to make plant based, is creamy Italian panna cotta.
 So this summer I decided to have it on MoaAlm menu and find the best plant based variation that would make my heart sing.
 And I found it!
 I am so happy to share this recipe with you and I assure you, all your non vegan friends will love it.
 It’s creamy, rich in flavour, beautiful consistency and of course with some good strawberry compote will look beautifully presented too.”